bluerobotics/ardusub-gitbook/getting-started/installation.md

     umount /dev/sdX?*

 To write the disk image to the SD card, use the following command.
 On Mac, change `/dev/diskX` to `/dev/rdiskX` for faster transfers.
 On Linux, replace `bs=1m` with `bs=1M`.
+This transfer will take 5-10 minutes.
+If you are on a Mac, you can press ctrl+T to check the progress of the transfer.
 Make sure that the identifier after `of=` is your SD card!:

     sudo dd bs=1m if=~/Downloads/ardusub-raspbian.img of=/dev/rdiskX